-Of the three (3) generally accepted methods of estimating a discount component, the bands-ofinvestment method and the summation method have received primary consideration.
-Consideration was given to use of the comparison method; however, the Tax Department is of the opinion that the bands-of-investment and summation methods are the more appropriate methods to employ for producing coal, oil and gas, and other mined minerals properties as there are a limited number of sales of these types of producing properties and these methods lend themselves more readily to the conversion of the equity rate portion of the discount component to a pre-tax rate.
+Of the three (3) generally accepted methods of estimating a discount component, the bands-of-investment method and the summation method have received primary consideration.
+Consideration was given to use of the comparison method; however, the Tax Department is of the opinion that the bands-of-investment and summation methods are the more appropriate methods to employ for properties containing coal, and/or oil and gas, and/or other mined minerals as there are a limited number of sales of these types of properties and these methods lend themselves more readily to the conversion of the equity rate portion of the discount component to a pre-tax rate.